Connect to an AI agent

 5. Set the MEKO_MCP_TOKEN environment variable with your Meko API key in your terminal using the following command:

-6. Verify that you set the MEKO_MCP_TOKEN correctly with your Meko MCP Server API Key.
+6. Verify that you set MEKO_MCP_TOKEN correctly with your API key.

 launchctl getenv MEKO_MCP_TOKEN